Sean McInnis

 WE WERE JUST KIDS

-Dray grew up in Central City, Kentucky a small town with a population of just under 6,000, and said there’s not much to do in such a small place.
-Members of his family and friends struggled with this fact and saw an increased drug amount of addictions and criminal behavior because of it.
+Dray grew up in Central City, a small town in Muhlenberg County, Kentucky with a population of just under 6,000.
+There’s not much to do in such a small place, Dray said.
+Members of his family and friends struggled with the rural isolation and declining economy, witnessing drug abuse and criminal behavior overtake his friends and family.

 “It’s stuff that you’d only think you’d see in a big city, when in reality, that stuff happens more so in a small town,” Dray said.